 You will never create a sufficient variety of passwords for all your accounts that are both memorable for you and strong enough to prevent it from being hacked.

 Therefore, the best solution is to use an encrypted password manager to create unique, randomly generated passwords.

 Here’s our recommendation:

-Step 1: Sign up for and download a reputable, end-to-end encrypted password manager.
+- Step 1: Sign up for and download a reputable, end-to-end encrypted password manager.
 Proton Pass is open source and allows you to generate passwords and even email aliases so your usernames are also secure.

-First of all, don’t reuse it across multiple accounts.
-If your password is somehow exposed (perhaps in a phishing attack, social engineering, keylogger, etc.), the attacker could then attempt to enter your credentials to log in to other services.
+Never reuse a password across multiple accounts.
+If your password is somehow exposed (perhaps in a phishing attack(new window), social engineering, keylogger, etc.), the attacker could then attempt to enter your credentials to log in to other services.
 This is one reason it is imperative to use two-factor authentication(new window), especially for your most sensitive accounts, such as banking, social media, and email.
 2FA for your email account is especially important because email is used to reset other passwords.